If you’re thinking of having another baby it’s good to be prepared.

 Positive mental health and wellbeing is important for you and your baby.

-If you take medication for a mental health problem, speak to your GP or other health professional before becoming pregnant.
+If you take medication for a mental health issue, speak to your GP or other health professional before becoming pregnant.

 You should check if you’re protected against rubella.